AJThurston/svytldr/README.md

 ## Arguments

-The `svytldr` package requires the following arguments:
+The `svytldr` function requires the following arguments:

 - df: A survey dataframe consisting of at minimum a survey item formatted as a factor variable.\[class = data.frame\]